Sh4hid-X/ShaiDu/README.md

-# miraiv2_JRT
+# mirai_ShaiDu
-Bot dành cho messenger
+Bot for messengerBot for messenger
-#Hướng dẫn cài đặt.
+#Installation guide.

-Git clone về máy hoặc tạo trên replit bằng link github.
+Git clone to your computer or create on replit using github link.

-nhập vào cmd: npm i
+enter cmd: npm i

-tạo appstate
+create appstate

-sửa config
+edit config

-nhập vào cmd: npm start
+enter cmd: npm start